francofaa/digital-garden-jekyll-template/_wikis/1_argot/the real jet fuel was the friends we betrayed along the way.md

 The Duchess wipes her mouth and invites Sora to the stoop.
 Sora sees before her nothing but sky.
 Below, the same scene, a broken island with waves rolling out like a massive impact crater.

 "See?
 I told you.
 Giant magic."
-She taps the cloudstuff column of her estate.
+She taps the cloudstuff column of her manor.
 "Can't be beat.
 Almsbrood relied on his ancestral pact, but my mother knew better.
 It was more costly, but she knew cloud giant engineering was worth the price."

-Sora begins and the Duchess says, "I'll hold up my end of the bargain.
+Sora begins to leave and the Duchess says, "I'll hold up my end of the bargain.
 The Osterosi will have full autonomy under my regime.
 Now, my dear friend, go get us out of this demiplane!"

 Sora heads back, feeling betrayed, duped.
 Though she knew this was a possibility, the fact that the Duchess knew exactly what would happen and used the heroes commitment to the kodama to her own ends, made it sting all the more.